instructure/instructure-ui/packages/ui-select/src/Select/README.md

 #### Highlighting and selecting options

 To mark an option as "highlighted", use the option's `isHighlighted` prop.
 Note that only one highlighted option is permitted.
 Similarly, use `isSelected` to mark an option or multiple options as "selected".
-When allowing multiple selections, it's best to render a [Tag](#Tag) for each selected option via the `renderBeforeInput` prop.
+When allowing multiple selections, it's best to render a [Tag](#Tag) with [AccessibleContent](#AccessibleContent) for each selected option via the `renderBeforeInput` prop.

 - ```javascript
   class MultipleSelectExample extends React.Component {